 Ian Westmoreland, founder of Mentoring Men

 Mentoring Men is a free service that carefully matches men (aged 18+) with another adult male who is trained to listen, support and help define goals in life.
-Mentoring Men also provides referrals to other professional service providers depending on the mentee’s (i.e the one seeking mentoring) needs.
+Mentoring Men also provides referrals to other professional service providers, depending on the mentee’s needs —”mentee” is the fancy word for “the one seeking mentoring”.

-I have since taken the required training and am an accredited Mentoring Men mentor.
-While Ian and his team are doing their level best to role out the program across Australia, it takes time, money and resources.
-I am hoping to be a part of the team who promotes the program in Western Sydney.
+I have since taken the required training and have been an accredited Mentoring Men mentor since November 2019.
+While Ian and his team are doing their level best to roll out the program across Australia, it takes time, money and resources.
+I have been a part of the team who promoted the program in southwestern Sydney and am now looking to support its growth in the Liverpool LGA.

 If you are seeking a mentor or want to offer yourself as a mentor, then please visit the Mentoring Men website for more information.